-A joint initiative between the United Nations in Geneva, Women at the Table and the US Mission to the UN, we recently had the pleasure of working on a bespoke software development project.
+Commissioned by the UN in Geneva, Women at the Table and the US Mission to the UN.

 Our brief was to build a piece of custom software; a Tracker to allow Champions and their staff (or Focal Points) to engage with the project, submit their commitments and complete surveys.
 The results of the surveys would then be used for statistical analysis to determine the success of the initiative.

 Visit the site at www.genderchampions.com to take a look for yourself.

 - Design and development of an easy to administer bespoke ‘Tracker’ system, with secure user log-in.

 - Development of a custom survey builder.

 - Switching the current website from WordPress to the Yii framework in order to give an integrated and approval workflow oriented back-end.

 - Concept development